Choosing the Best Exercise Mat

 Part 1 - Yoga, Pilates and Traditional Exercise

-At some point almost every fitness program will require you do some exercises on the floor.
+At some point, almost every fitness program will require you to do some exercises on the floor.
 That's true for weight training, Pilates and yoga.
 To get the best results, you're going to want a mat that's appropriate for your routine, physical size and storage requirements.
 Use this as a guide to choosing what's best for you.

 Yoga mats are typically the thinnest available.
-Many yoga poses require the practitioner be able to feel the floor with bare feet through the matt.
+Many yoga poses require the practitioner to be able to feel the floor with bare feet through the matt.
 The most common thickness is 1/4 an inch, but they range from 1/8 inch to one-half inch thick.
 The surfaces of these mats are often bumpy or textured, to help the mat stick to the floor and feet stay firmly on top.
 They're also a little sticky or tacky to prevent you from slipping as you sweat.

 Pilates mats tend to be thicker than yoga mats.
 Their job is to get you off the hard floor and provide cushioning for your hips and back during core exercises.
-The thinnest you should consider are one-half inch.
+The thinnest you should consider is one-half inch.
 To put the least strain on your body, I suggest you choose ones that are a full inch thick.
 If you have a choice of soft or firm, pick the firmer one.
 It will give you more stability while doing balance exercises.
 Pilates mats are often textured similar to yoga mats, but they're generally not sticky.
 Since most Pilates exercises are done seated or lying down, slipping isn't generally an issue.

 Exercise mats are the thickest.
 They're designed to keep you off a hard floor while also providing some cushion when you're working with weights.
 An inch is the minimum thickness you should choose, but I prefer mats that are one and a half to two inches.